taichi-dev/taichi/nerf.md

 In the formula, $T(t)$ represents the proportion of light transmitted to point $t$, and $\sigma(t)\mathrm{d}t$ represents the proportion of light blocked by a small neighborhood near point $t$.
 The product of the two is the proportion of light reaching $t$ and being blocked at $t$, multiplied by the color $\textbf{c}(\textbf{r}(t),\textbf{d})$ of that point, which is the contribution of this point to the final color of the ray.
 The integral interval $[t_n, t_f]$ represents the nearest intersection point $t_{near}$ and the farthest intersection point $t_{far}$ of the ray with the medium.

 In actual calculations, we need to use discrete sums to approximate the integral value.
-That is, we sample some discrete points along the ray and weight their colors by summing them.
-We won't go into the details of this discretization process, but you can check out explanations like the one in the image link above.
+That is, we sample certain discrete points along the ray and weight their colors by summing them up.
+We won't go into details of this discretization process, but you can check out explanations like the one in the image link above.

 ## NeRF Training